 The flow of Energy or Qi

-Acupuncture treatment brings with it the long term benefits of hayfever relief, without the side effects or resistance to medication that occurs with long term use of substances such as corticosteroids.
+Acupuncture treatment brings the long-term benefits of hayfever relief without the side effects or resistance to medication that occurs with long-term use of substances such as corticosteroids.
 From a Chinese medicine perspective, Acupuncture points restore the flow of energy or Qi to the nerves and sinuses of the head and face.
 After the Acupuncture treatment, the part of your brain that has become hypersensitive to pollen and activates the hayfever histamine response is calmer.
 The immune response to pollen and allergies should become more balanced.
-Chinese medicine believes that health is the free flow of Qi or energy around the body.
+Chinese medicine believes health is the free flow of Qi or energy around the body.
 When the energy flows around you freely, you are healthy and energetic.
-When Qi does not flow due to congestion and inflammation, we are prone to developing ill-health, tiredness and fatigue.
+When Qi does not flow due to congestion and inflammation, we are prone to ill-health, tiredness and fatigue.

 Hay Fever Symptoms